ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## CACHE
+- EVICTION POLICY
     - LRU cache is prolly most common, use a hash table whose values are nodes in a doubly linked list
         - head of linkedlist is most recent, and tail is least recent
+    - TTL - time-to-live, evict when it expires
+    - LFU - least frequently used, keep a count of hits for each cache entry
 - cache updating
     - write-through - write the data to the cache and main memory, wait for this to finish before program can continue
         - it's slow but simple, and no cache coherency issues, good when use case is few write operations